ptc-iot-sharing/ThingworxVSCodeProject/README.md

  - `projectDependencies`: An array where you specify the Thingworx project names on which your local projects depends.
 This will download the declaration for all of the entities that are included in the project.
  - `entityDependencies`: An array where you specify entity types and names (e.g. `"Things/MyThing"`).
 This can be used to download specific entities, such as extension templates.

-Whenever you change `twconfig.json`, run `gulp install` to pull the declarations from the Thingworx server specified in `package.json`.
+Whenever you change `twconfig.json`, run `npx twc install` to pull the declarations from the Thingworx server specified in `package.json`.

 Whenever entities are downloaded in this way, all other dependencies are downloaded as well, so if your `MyThing` thing depends on the `MyDataShape` data shape, you don't need to specify both in `twconfig.json`.